If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 #10 – Enjoy the Spicy Rauxa Cabaret Show

-“One of the awesome things we did in Cancun was see the cabaret burlesque show, Rauxa.
+“One of my favorite things to see in Cancun was the cabaret burlesque show, Rauxa.
 It was easily one of the most interesting things we did while vacationing in Cancun.

 We found out about the show from our hotel information desk, and everything was arranged for us there.
 We were picked up from our hotel in a comfortable passenger van and driven to and from the show.
 Be aware that your hotel may underestimate the amount of time it takes to get to the show from Cancun (it’s right past Playa del Carmen)!
 Whether it was in the interest of increasing sales or perhaps an ignorance of the distance, we were told 35-40 minutes whereas the actual travel time was 65-70 minutes.